 So Cho, Dubai Marine Resort

 One piece of advice is, go hungry!
-So Cho certainly does not skimp on the food and the dishes keeps coming to our table throughout the evening, while drinks are replenished.
-Quality mostly matches quantity, with the highlights being the ceviche, tempura, gyoza and edamame, which was served with ginger and sesame seeds; a welcome change from the plain salted variety.
-Perhaps they could reduce the number of dishes on offer make those that they do serve the very best they can be.
+Dishes keeps coming to our table and drinks are replenished throughout the evening.
+Quality mostly matches quantity with the highlights being the ceviche, tempura, gyoza and edamame, served with ginger and sesame seeds; a welcome change from the plain salted variety.
+Perhaps they could reduce the number of dishes on offer to make those served the best possible?

 Fridays, 8pm-12am.
 AED 165 for food and soft drinks, AED 250 with open bar.
 04 346 1111.
 Dubai Marine Resort, Jumeirah.